MicrosoftDocs/azure-docs/articles/azure-sql/virtual-machines/windows/create-sql-vm-portal.md

 ![SQL VM License](./media/create-sql-vm-portal/azure-sqlvm-license.png)

-If you chose a free license image, such as the developer edition, this option is grayed out.
+If you chose a free license image, such as the developer edition, the **SQL Server license** option is grayed out.

 ### Automated patching